danielbodnar/awesome-stars/README.md

 ## ai

+- [di-sukharev/opencommit](https://github.com/di-sukharev/opencommit) - Auto-generate impressive commits with AI in 1 second 🤯🔫
+- [louisfb01/start-llms](https://github.com/louisfb01/start-llms) - A complete guide to start and improve your LLM skills in 2023 with little background in the field and stay up-to-date with the latest news and state-of-the-art techniques!
+- [neurocult/agency](https://github.com/neurocult/agency) - 🕵️‍♂️ Library designed for developers eager to explore the potential of Large Language Models (LLMs) and other generative AI through a clean, effective, and Go-idiomatic approach.
+- [pchunduri6/rag-demystified](https://github.com/pchunduri6/rag-demystified) - An LLM-powered advanced RAG pipeline built from scratch
+- [llmware-ai/llmware](https://github.com/llmware-ai/llmware) - Providing enterprise-grade LLM-based development framework, tools, and fine-tuned models.
+- [NeumTry/NeumAI](https://github.com/NeumTry/NeumAI) - Neum AI is a best-in-class framework to manage the creation and synchronization of vector embeddings at large scale.
+- [pinecone-io/examples](https://github.com/pinecone-io/examples) - Jupyter Notebooks to help you get hands-on with Pinecone vector databases
+- [epsilla-cloud/vectordb](https://github.com/epsilla-cloud/vectordb) - Epsilla is a high performance Vector Database Management System.
+Try out hosted Epsilla at https://cloud.epsilla.com/
+- [Mintplex-Labs/vector-admin](https://github.com/Mintplex-Labs/vector-admin) - The universal tool suite for vector database management.
+Manage Pinecone, Chroma, Qdrant, Weaviate and more vector databases with ease.
 - [SuperDuperDB/superduperdb](https://github.com/SuperDuperDB/superduperdb) - 🔮 SuperDuperDB.
 Bring AI to your database; integrate, train and manage any AI models and APIs directly with your database and your data.
 - [Trusted-AI/adversarial-robustness-toolbox](https://github.com/Trusted-AI/adversarial-robustness-toolbox) - Adversarial Robustness Toolbox (ART) - Python Library for Machine Learning Security - Evasion, Poisoning, Extraction, Inference - Red and Blue Teams
 - [lencx/ChatGPT](https://github.com/lencx/ChatGPT) - 🔮 ChatGPT Desktop Application (Mac, Windows and Linux)